 Curtis Stine, M.D. serves as the course director for the year long Doctoring 1 course that teaches basic history and physical skills and has elements taught by every family physician faculty member.

 Karen Myers, A.R.N.P. organizes and directs the community preceptorship program where 1st and 2nd year students spend a half day every other week with a community-based primary care physician.

-Maggie Blackburn, M.D.directs the 3-week clinical immersion course (the Summer Clinical Practicum) at the end of first year when every first year student is placed with a primary care physician, especially those who treat underserved populations, throughout the state to reinforce clinical skills and gain experience in caring for the underserved.
+Mike Muszynski, M.D.directs the 3-week clinical immersion course (the Summer Clinical Practicum) at the end of first year when every first year student is placed with a primary care physician, especially those who treat underserved populations, throughout the state to reinforce clinical skills and gain experience in caring for the underserved.